twolfson/twolfson.com/articles/startup-time-investing.md

 - Onboard new companies
 - Ensure onboarded companies are enjoying experience

-**Non-operational tasks:**

-- Build feature X
-- Improve
-- I will provide more examples at the bottom (TODO)
+*I will provide more examples at the bottom.
+(TODO)*

 [Underdog.io]: https://underdog.io/

-In addition to this list, there's an evergrowing backlog of feature requests and improvements which can be made to these processes.

-For each of these tasks, I give a priority weighting based on the following:
+When considering whether to improve one of these tasks or not, I consider the following:

 - How much time is spent on a task?
 - How frequently do we expect to keep doing this task?